 - Virology and gene therapy

-As a trainee in this program, your performance and progress is evaluated carefully throughout the program to ensure you acquire adequate knowledge and develop technical skills.
+As a trainee in this program, your performance and progress are evaluated carefully throughout the program to ensure you acquire adequate knowledge and develop technical skills.

-You meet periodically with the program director, your supervising mentor and a faculty member to discuss the program and your career goals.
+You meet periodically with the program director, your supervising mentor, and a faculty member to discuss the program and your career goals.
 Mayo Clinic recruits many staff physicians from its own training programs.
-Career opportunities may be available at Mayo Clinic in Arizona, Florida and Minnesota.
+Career opportunities may be available at Mayo Clinic in Arizona, Florida, Minnesota, and Mayo Clinic Health System.